thingsboard/thingsboard-edge/msa/tb-edge/README.md

 - `thingsboard/tb-edge` - docker image
 - `CLOUD_ROUTING_KEY` - your edge key
 - `CLOUD_ROUTING_SECRET` - your edge secret
-- `CLOUD_PRC_HOST` - ip address of the machine with the ThingsBoard platform.
+- `CLOUD_RPC_HOST` - ip address of the machine with the ThingsBoard platform.

 **NOTE**: do not use *'localhost'* - *'localhost'* is the ip address of the edge service in the docker container